apichef/sarala-laravel/docs/guide/include-helpers.md

 ### alias

 You may use `alias` method when the include and model relation name is **NOT** exactly the same or when you need to play with include sub parameters.
-It accepts include name as the first parameter and relationship should to be mapped as a string or a callback.
+It accepts include name as the first parameter and the relationship it should be mapped to as a string or callback.

 ```php
 use Sarala\Query\QueryParamBag;